Education Loan for Distance Learning: How to Secure Financing for Online Courses

 Are there any special education loan schemes for working professionals pursuing distance learning?

-Some lenders offer loans specifically designed for working professionals, often with flexible repayment options and loan amounts tailored to part-time courses.
+Some lenders offer loans designed for working professionals, often with flexible repayment options and loan amounts tailored to part-time courses.
 Check with banks or NBFCs for products intended for professionals balancing work and study.

 How does my credit score impact my eligibility for a distance learning loan?